 Driving in New Zealand South Island is an adventure in itself.
 We went up and down with the high points and the low valleys, crossed streams and gorges and yet we were still 3 hours from our destination.
 Distances on the board and actual driving are two very different things.
 The roads are long, winding and extremely steep and narrow.
 So although the board says 250 kilometers and the speed is 100 kph in most places, you would need 5 hours to get there.

-Pro Tip: Driving in New Zealand South Island, always keep an extra hour to reach your destination.
+Pro Tip: Driving in this area?
+Always keep an extra hour to reach your destination.

 Drive to Aoraki